Categories

 Unlike Kick-Ass, which was a Mark Millar project that Vaughn adapted for film, and X-Men: First Class, Kingsman: The Secret Service is a Vaughn project from conception, that just so happens to have a concurrent Millar comic.
 He and Millar allegedly came up with the Kingsman idea in a pub after a few pints and some mutual bemoaning how gritty and serious the Bond series had become post-Casino Royale.

 The script has all the hallmarks of Vaughn’s tastes.
 It’s very British, like Layer Cake, and it has a slightly cynical bent to it.
 I’d call it pandering to teenage boys, with some hookups and male gaze and nasty jokes, but there’s no question that this is exactly Vaughn’s taste, too, so it’s clear he’s making this movie for his own sensibilities as much as your average 17-year-old.
 There’s a certain recklessness in the writing, too — Vaughn isn’t afraid to kill characters, lie to the viewer, and pivot stakes on a moment’s notice.
-It’s also too long by fifteen minutes, which most of his movies have been: This one feels like it has an extra climax tacked on (though I did love the colorful head-exploding fireworks grand finale).
+It’s also too long by fifteen minutes, which most of his movies have been: This one feels like it has an extra climax tacked on (though I do love the colorful head-exploding fireworks grand finale).

 The film follows Eggsy (Taron Egerton) as he discovers his late father’s history as a super-secret agent and then goes into a training program to join the “Kingsman” spy program himself.
 The supposed heart of the film is Eggsy’s bond with Agent Galahad (Collin Firth), his father’s former partner and friend.
 But the pair’s chemistry is underwhelming, and the result is a relationship a lot less rich and heartfelt than other key relationships in Vaughn films, e.g. Hit-Girl and Big Daddy, or Charles Xavier and Erik Lensherr.

-Running alongside Eggsy’s training is a conspiracy plot with megalomaniac supervillain Richmond Valentine, played by a lisping, campy Samuel L. Jackson in a performance I despised.
+Running alongside Eggsy’s training is a conspiracy plot with megalomaniac supervillain Richmond Valentine, played by a lisping, campy Samuel L. Jackson in a performance I despise.
 Jackson has enough charisma to overcome the ridiculous decisions he’s making, but the wacky affectations don’t make for a memorable character so much as a distracting one.
-The choice to subvert our expectations of Jackson as an intimidating presence might seem clever in the abstract, but is annoying and lacking substance in practice.
+The choice to subvert our expectations of Jackson as an intimidating force might seem clever in the abstract, but is annoying and lacking substance in practice.
 By making Jackson a Steve Jobs-knockoff, this story also offers some toothless satire on the dangers of overreliance on devices, but it’s an afterthought.

 The film’s one truly great scene comes late in the film and lets Vaughn use his best filmmaking skill: capturing ultra-violence with thrilling visual grace.
-This one has a subversive undercurrent, too: The worshippers at a crowded church get brainwashed with some of Valentine’s technology, and Galahad needs to fight his way through the zombie-like hordes (a hilarious juxtaposition, as they are nicely-dressed churchgoers) to escape.
+This one has a subversive undercurrent, too: The worshippers at a crowded southern Baptist church get brainwashed with some of Valentine’s technology, and Galahad needs to fight his way through the zombie-like hordes (a hilarious juxtaposition, as they are nicely-dressed churchgoers) to escape.
 Blood and bullets and debris fly like a finely choreographed ballet to “Free Bird.”
 It makes for some tonal whiplash, but it’s the one moment of the film that really upends the film’s sense of safe entertainment with something bravura and ballsy.

 Otherwise, though, Kingsman: The Secret Service is solidly entertaining but frothy and disposable fun.